 - Transformation: What will I do with what I’ve learned?
 How will it change my daily life?

-Download this week’s lesson from our Tuesday class — a study through Psalm 19.
+Download this week’s lesson— a study through Psalm 19.

 If you were encouraged by this post, would you consider leaving us a comment or sharing with someone in need?